pacienciadev/vue-unit-test-exercice/README.md

 ### Run your unit tests

-To test this, you will need to run the [json-server](https://www.npmjs.com/package/json-server) in your terminal.
+To test this, you will need to run the [json-server](https://www.npmjs.com/package/json-server).
-Go to project folder and run:
+In your project folder run:

 ```